When it’s time to get some sand between your toes, here are some tips on where to go.

 If you have snorkel gear, there are plenty of options for getting in the ocean.
 Head over to Peanut Island for an authentic experience of tropical island living.

 Snorkel at high tide on the underwater snorkeling trail at Phil Foster Park at the Blue Heron Bridge in Riviera Beach.
 This world-class diving destination is popular, so arrive early to find parking, or plan on walking a ways.

 Snorkel anytime at the reefs on Singer Island, just off the Riviera Municipal Beach public beach park.
 You can park free and walk through the shopping center to the beach.
 After your swim, you can listen to live music, eat, and drink at Two Drunken Goats beach cantina or Johnny Longboats, a Florida Coast landmark.
 Detailed directions for parking and swimming the reef here.

 Snorkel at high tide at the tiny reefs (rocks, really) at Gulfstream Park and Ocean Inlet park.

 Local tackle store is Boynton Fisherman’s Supply at 618 North Federal Highway, Boynton Beach, FL.
 Get your fishing license, bait, and local information.
 Call (561) 736-0568 to talk to the locals at this tackle store (or better yet, visit in person) for details on fishing.
 We buy worms at this tackle store to guarantee a catch when we fish off of the dock.
 It’s been a while since we’ve done fishing at the Oasis, so ask in advance if you want us to provide poles and tackle (we can likely borrow).

 Day fishing options abound.

-Both boats have 3 trips daily, choose a flat ocean day for the best experience.
+Both boats have two 4-hour trips daily (8am and 1pm), choose a flat ocean day for the best experience.